ITCarlowGraphics/KDiff3_exercise/README.md

 ## Merge2
 1. undo the previous merge
+2. merge branch x into branch y so that the merged code looks like below
-2. use KDiff3 to merge the files so that the merged code should look like below: (hint: Join selected Diffs)
+2. use KDiff3 to merge the files (hint: Join selected Diffs)
 ```
 #include <iostream>
 using namespace std;